Blunderbuss

-The blunderbuss is a firearm with a short, large caliber barrel which is flared at the muzzle and frequently throughout the entire bore, and used with shot and other projectiles of relevant quantity or caliber.
-The blunderbuss is commonly considered to be an early predecessor of the modern shotgun, with similar military and defensive use.
+The blunderbuss is a 17th- to mid-19th-century firearm with a short, large caliber barrel.
+It is commonly flared at the muzzle to help aid in the loading of shot and other projectiles of relevant quantity or caliber.
+The blunderbuss is commonly considered to be an early predecessor of the modern shotgun, with similar military usage.
 It was effective only at short range, lacking accuracy at long distances.
 A blunderbuss in handgun form was called a dragon, and it is from this that the term dragoon evolved.

 Etymology

-The term "blunderbuss" is of Dutch origin, from the Dutch word donderbuis, which is a combination of donder, meaning "thunder", and buis, meaning "pipe" (Middle Dutch: busse, box, tube, from Late Latin, buxis, box, from Ancient Greek pyxίs (πυξίς).
+The term "blunderbuss" is of Dutch origin, from the Dutch word donderbus, which is a combination of donder, meaning "thunder", and bus, meaning "container, tin" (Middle Dutch: busse, box, jar, from Latin buxus, box tree).

 The transition from donder to blunder is thought by some to be deliberate; the term blunder was originally used in a transitive sense, synonymous with to confuse, and this is thought to describe the stunningly loud report of the large-bore, short-barreled blunderbuss.
 The term dragon is taken from the fact that early versions were decorated with a carving in the form of a mythic dragon's head around the muzzle; the muzzle blast would then give the impression of a fire-breathing dragon.